-Regardless of their funding source, all PDFs are paid an amount that is no less than the minimum amount established by the NIH/NRSA schedule in effect at the time of appointment (for more information, please see our Compensation page).
+All PDFs are paid an amount that is no less than the minimum amount established by the NIH/NRSA schedule in effect at the time of appointment (for more information, please see our Compensation page).
 Any increase above the minimum is at the discretion of the faculty who accept the PDF into his/her research laboratory.
 If the PDF is supported by an NIH NRSA fellowship their compensation may not be increased using federal funds.
-However, other types of PDFs may receive higher compensation in this way.

 As of January 1, 2004, PDFs in the Biological Sciences Division are provided an annual supplement to their stipend to assist in the purchase of health, dental, life and long-term disability coverage, and allows a contribution toward an individual retirement account (see Retirement below) and taxes (see PDF letter here).
 This action was taken in response to the disparity in living support available to postdoctoral fellows who are funded by training stipends and postdoctoral scholars who receive salary and benefits from the University.
 Since postdoctoral fellows are not employees and therefore are not eligible for employee benefits, there is a disincentive to accept postdoctoral fellowship awards as such acceptance leads to a loss of employee benefits without any compensating increase in economic income.
 The supplemental stipend addresses this inequity.